sentrysoftware/ipmi/src/site/markdown/index.md

 		final boolean noAuth = false;
 		final byte[] bmcKey = null;
 		final long timeout = 120;
+		// Set pingPeriod to 0 to turn off keep-alive messages sent to the remote host. final pingPeriod = 30000;

 		// Instantiates a new IPMI client configuration using the credentials above final IpmiClientConfiguration ipmiClientConfiguration = new IpmiClientConfiguration(